jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Recap

-Always keep in mind, we have a beautiful society.
+Always keep in mind that we have a beautiful society.
 There's a reason why people throughout the world fantasize about living in the West.
 We simply have a big problem.
 Western Civilization peaked in the Industrial Age, and we haven't updated our ruling philosophy to the Internet Age.
 Still obessed with the era of mass-production, we've been managing the digitalization of our society using policies meant to encourage the industrialziation of our society.

-GDP growth, employment numbers, Dow Jones Industrial Average, Union membership rates; these are hallowed era of mass-production statistics.
-Left and Right both think these stats define happiness on Main Street.
-But, these numbers don't tell us if people have more savings every month, drive less miles in traffic, have less heart attacks, or in general live happier lives.
+GDP growth, employment numbers, Dow Jones Industrial Average, Union membership ratese are among the hallowed stats of the era of mass-production.
+It's not surprising both Left and Right think these numbers define happiness on Main Street.
+But, these numbers aren't enough.
+They don't tell us if people have more savings every month, drive less miles in traffic, have less heart attacks, all of which tell us if our lives are happier.

-We're in a transitition period—living with an Industrial Age philosophy, while using Internet Age technology.
-Only player gods can add new progress indicators.
-This book is about finishing our upgrade to a new age with the "click" of a new philosophy, so we all live happier lives.
+Only player gods can add new and improved progress indicators.
+The Internet Age gives us the power to add any happiness statistic we want.
+Before we do that, we have to finish our upgrade to the Internet Age with the "click" of a new philosophy

 ![US-VMT-per-capita](/img\diagrams\US-VMT-per-capita.png)
 _You'll never hear this stat on CNBC, but it means so much wasted times and money.
 It's a stat we'll be talking about in the Internet Age._

 ## The Rulebook

 The rulebook is what governs everyday life.
 Since entering the Internet Age our rulebook has kept growing.
-Government regulations have shot up, political correctness is enforced in campsus and boardrooms, and think of think of this, business lobbysists didn't even exist in 1969, now many people think they run our governments.
+Government regulations have shot up, political correctness is enforced in campsus and boardrooms, barbers need licenses, office workers absurd ceritfications, and think of think of this, business lobbysists didn't even exist in 1969, now many people think they run our governments.

 Our rulebook is huge.
 And you're probably used to it.
 We all sign loan contracts, terms of service, credit card agreements every day without reading them.
-We live under so many by-laws, regulations, and laws a doubt anyone knows how many.
-We buy products filled with so many copyrights, trademarks, patents, I'm not sure who owns the products.
+We live under so many by-laws, regulations, and laws who knows how many.
+We buy products filled with so many copyrights, trademarks, patents.
 We live under the jurisdiction of a big rulebook.
-But big isn't always bad; bad is when it's used against us.
+But big isn't always bad.
+It's bad is when it's used against us.

 ![old philosophy in a new world](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png) _Federal government regulations.
 An example of our rulebook's growth_

 ## The Death Star

-A big rulebook maybe annoying, but it's not automatically a Death Star.
+A big rulebook maybe annoying at times—or even helpful at times—but it's not automatically a Death Star.

 It became one when Industrial Age powers wanted to keep themselves in power.
 Far removed from the original industrialists, they relied on controlling existing levers of power; not inventing new ones.
 This scene from Mad Men, taking place in 1960, shows it well.

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

-You can see this same conversation at Chrysler, Dodge, General Motors, Levi's, Gilette Razers and many otehr once upong a time innovative products who wanted to keep the good times going.
-To do so Industrial Age leaders resorted to dark majic, aka the "mad men".
-When the Internet Age hit in 1969, the juniors of this world, with no idea how to make anything new, had to up their game.
-Becayse they weren't protagonists with new ideas, they had to use their money to attack the young—and digital—levers of power.
+You can see this same conversation at Chrysler, General Motors, Levi's, Gilette Razers, Universal Pictures and many other once upon a time innovative products who wanted to keep the good times going.
+To do so Industrial Age leaders resorted to dark majic—aka the "mad men"—and when the Internet Age hit in 1969, the juniors of this world, with no idea how to make anything new, had to up their dark majic show.
+Because they weren't protagonists with new ideas, they had to use their money to attack the new digital levers of power.
 Henceforth, a large, confusing, and ever growing rulebook became their superweapon.

 ## Made In America

 How did antagonists make profits by re-selling the same products?
-They exported their factories, lowered their labour costs, and called it profitability.
+If innovative new technology was a threat, then how to keep the lights at the head offices on?
+They lowered their labour costs by exporting their factories and called it profitability.

 There are endless pages of economic theory that justify exporting American industry.
 All of it's bullshit.
 If lower costs are such a good thing, why aren't trademarks, registered trademarks, copyrights, patents filed in cheaper markets?
 Lawyers charge a lot less in India then New York's $500/hr.
+It's only because the rationale to export factories, was made by the professionals who kept the savings for themselves.

 We evolve by constantly building new technology.
 That's why there's never been a time—in history or in a computer game—where the society full of marketers, managers, and economists, defeated the society full of tradesman, craftsman, and technicians.

 Industrial Age antagonists exported what they didn't know, and paid themselves and their mad men the savings.
-That's why we have dozens of remarketed toothbrushes, running shoes, staplers with endless trademarks and slogans; as if that stuff will help us win the game.
+That's why we have dozens of remarketed toothbrushes, running shoes, staplers with endless trademarks, slogans, and marketing campaigns; as if these are the products that help us win the game.

 To start winning the game in the Internet Age, Main Street must demand more "Made In America".
 It's a great sign we've started to control our society's new Internet Age levers of power.

-![old philosophy in a new world](/img\diagrams\fans-then-now.jpg) _Both are enjoying the baseball game, but one side is paying way more than just a ticket-price.
-If it was made in America, at the very least the middle-class would be paying ourselves to make the._
+![old philosophy in a new world](/img\diagrams\fans-then-now.jpg) _Both are enjoying the baseball game, but one side is paying more than just a ticket-price.
+If our products were made in America, at the very least the middle-class would be paying ourselves to do the work._

 ## Kicking the Can

-Left and Right used to cooperate all the time during the Industrial Age, but have increasingly blame the other side for their shared inability to adapt our society to the Internet Age.
+Left and Right used to cooperate during the Industrial Age, but have increasingly blame the other side for their shared inability to help our society prosper in the Internet Age.

 In response, politicians have decided to kick the can down the road.
 Meaning, they're borrowed money instead of solving systematic problems like rising in college tuition, underfunded social security programs, and rising temperatures.